Environmental Science with Concentration in Climate, B.S.

-Students will be equipped with the scholarly background and intellectual skills to understand a wide range of pressing environmental issues, and they will come to appreciate the physical, economic, political, demographic, and ethical factors that define those issues.
-Our graduates find employment with government environmental agencies, citizens' organizations, consulting firms, and corporate environmental affairs departments.
+Students in the Concentration in Climate will be equipped with the scholarly background and intellectual skills to understand a wide range of pressing environmental issues, and they will come to appreciate the physical, economic, political, demographic and ethical factors that define those issues.
+Our graduates find employment with government environmental agencies, citizens' organizations, consulting firms and corporate environmental affairs departments.

 Beury Hall, Room 317C